karpra/karpra.github.io/_posts/2015-1-16-installing nginx in Ubuntu(trusty).md

 Nginx is one of the most popular web servers in the world and is responsible for hosting some of the largest and highest-traffic sites on the internet.
 It is more resource-friendly than Apache in most cases and can be used as a web server or a reverse proxy.

-I am going to create a Virtual Machine which will run Linux OS in our case Ubuntu Linux 64 bit ( Trusty for version 14.04 ) for sake of mimicking as much close to production environment.
+I am going to create a Virtual Machine which will run Linux OS in our case Ubuntu Linux 64 bit ( Trusty for version 14.04 ) for sake of mimicking an environment as much close to real production system.
 I have used __Vagrant__ for managing my virtual machine and provisioning it for I can be saved from hastle of downloading a Ubuntu Linux ISO and installing on newly created Virtual Machine.

 ## Pre-Requisite ##
 1. __Vagrant__